damien-masse/codac/doc/manual/manual/ellipsoids/Ellipsoid_class.rst

 *Main author:* `Morgan Louédec <https://morgan-louedec.fr/>`_

-This page describes the Ellipsoid classes used in Codac 2 as well as some functions with ellipsoids
+This page describes the Ellipsoid classes used in Codac 2 as well as some functions with ellipsoids.
+Additional mathematical information is provided here:term:what_is_ellipsoids.

 Class Ellipsoid
 ---------------

 The Ellipsoid class can be used to declare a n-dimensional ellipsoid.
-As presented in :ref:what_is_ellipsoids the ellipsoid is defined by a center point and a shape matrix.
+The ellipsoid is defined by a center point $\boldsymbol{\mu}$ and a shape matrix
-Ellipsoids can be drawn in VIBES via the .draw_ellipsoid function, as illustrated by :ref:Fig.
+$\boldsymbol{\varGamma}$.
+Ellipsoids can be drawn in VIBES via the .draw_ellipsoid function, as illustrated by Figure 1.

 .. tabs::